Skip to Main Content

 Line those stomachs at Austin's best Chinese, Tex-Mex and Italian restaurants, then hit the town with your crew.
 Rooftop bars, live music events and themed nightclubs await.

-Best Austin Bachelor Restaurants
+Best Restaurants in Austin For a Bachelor Party

 Old Thousand: Who doesn't love cheeky Chinese on a night out?
 Old Thousand certainly brings crispy egg rolls to the party.
-The American-Chinese restaurant cooks up a heavy feast of all the boy's beloved dishes, think: General Tso's Chicken, Beef and Brocolli, and Chili Wontons, plus a Texan take on fried rice made with brisket.
-The hipster-vibed venue means it's more than just a place for good grub, it's a hangout, and a full bar serving creative cocktails like the Panda Punch, turn things into an all-night affair.
+The American-Chinese restaurant cooks up a heavy feast of all the boy's beloved dishes, think: General Tso's Chicken, Beef and Broccolli, and Chili Wontons, plus a Texan take on fried rice made with brisket.
+The hipster-vibed venue means it's more than just a place for good grub, it's a hangout, and a full bar serving creative cocktails like the Panda Punch, turning things into an all-night affair.

 El Alma: El Alma is where to take the team not only for Tex-Mex (read: tacos), but authentic Mexican cuisine, too.
 You have here a multi-tiered rooftop, so dining, then a spot of dancing is more than encouraged, what with Austin's near all-year-round sunny weather to bask under.
 If you time your bachelor bash for big Mexican festivities such as Cinco de Mayo and Dia de Muertos, know that your party will expand.
 They regularly see locals out in full force.